-This document and the supporting systems demonstrate Greater Hume Shire Council's compliance with the requirements in the Public Health Act 2010 (NSW) to develop a drinking water management system that addresses the twelve elements of the "Framework for Drinking Water Quality Management" provided in the Australian Drinking Water Guidelines 2011 by 1st September 2014.
+This document and the supporting systems demonstrate Greater Hume Council's compliance with the requirements in the Public Health Act 2010 (NSW) to develop a drinking water management system that addresses the twelve elements of the "Framework for Drinking Water Quality Management" provided in the Australian Drinking Water Guidelines 2011 by 1st September 2014.
 This document acts as the framework for the activities that Council undertakes to ensure the provision of safe drinking water to its customers.
 This document includes or references other supporting processes, procedures, registers, policies and systems that collectively form council's DWMS, including the key ones listed below:

-- Drinking Water Quality Policy - Risk Assessment Workshop Output Paper, Greater Hume, 2014. - Critical Control Point (CCP) and Standard Operation Procedures (SOPs), 2016. - Drinking Water Quality Incident and Emergency Response Plan, 2016. - Incident Contacts and Stakeholders Register - Drinking Water Quality Improvement Plan Greater Hume, 2016.
+- Drinking Water Quality Policy - Risk Assessment Register Feb 2020 (Excel document) - Critical Control Point (CCP) and Standard Operation Procedures (SOPs) - Drinking Water Quality Incident and Emergency Response Plan. - Incident Contacts and Stakeholders Register - Improvement Plan (Excel document).